Ruth Bader Ginsburg Seems To Identify Sen. Lindsey Graham As A Woman [Video]

 Sen. Graham’s office has as yet made no comment about the gender misidentification by the justice who is nicknamed “the notorious RBG” by her fans.

-Back in July 2016, Ruth Bader Ginsburg apologized for negative comments about then-candidate Trump.
+Back in July of 2016, Ruth Bader Ginsburg apologized for negative comments about then-candidate Trump.
 Ginsburg had joked about moving to New Zealand if Trump won the election and criticized him as a “faker” and an egotist, among other things.
-Ginsburg also expressed concern about the kind of jurists that Trump might put on the Supreme Court.
+Ginsburg also expressed concern about the kind of jurists Trump might put on the Supreme Court.
 In response, Trump shot back on Twitter by claiming Ginsburg’s mind is shot and that she should quit.

 “[The Gorsuch confirmation] may also have been an equally huge loss for the of Justice Ruth Bader Ginsburg, who ignored increasing calls for her retirement during the Obama administration to avoid the prospect of the flipping of her seat from a liberal to a conservative member.
 That gamble — whatever calculation — could now cost a sweeping number of key cases hanging by a 5-4 margin, including much of the precedent built around Roe v.
-Wade, if not an outright overturning of that decision…Various advocates suggested for years that Ginsburg might be staying too long on the Court..Now Ginsburg’s gamble on Hillary Clinton being elected could have sweeping impact on precedent that she played a major role in creating. “
+Wade, if not an outright overturning of that decision…Various advocates suggested for years that Ginsburg might be staying too long on the Court..Now Ginsburg’s gamble on Hillary Clinton being elected could have sweeping impact on precedent that she played a major role in creating.”

 [Featured Image by Jose Luis Magana/AP Images]